mozo-works/ccot/_en_works/masseur.md

 featured_image: IMG_8653.jpg
 ---

-Performed by Citizen Performers
-Created & directed by Lee Cheolsung / Installation·Objets by Kim Hyewon, Ha Sojeong / Music by Lee Jeonghoon

-A Heartwarming Hour for You, Who is Fragile As Paper!
+### A Heartwarming Hour for You, Who is Fragile As Paper!

+&nbsp;

-* 'Community Performance' performed by Citizens of Korea, Spain and the World!
+- 'Community Performance' performed by Citizens of Korea, Spain and the World!
 - 2016, Performed at Marronnier Park (Korea) (Supported by 'Seoul Street Arts Creation Center')
-- 2016 Performed at Europa Plaza in Tarrega (Spain) (Coproduced with 'Fira Tarrega')
+- 2016 Performed at Europa Plaza in Tarrega (Spain) (Coproduced with 'Fira Tarrega') {: .list-unstyled}

 An installation performance that is co-created by the citizens through the workshop and performance!
 An art therapy performance that is all the more beautiful for its transience!